sirguilhermeoliveira/tgl-react/README.md

 # Content

-#TGL frontend in ReactJS
+#TGL frontend in React

 #Non-Functional Requirements

      RNF01.
-Follow the prototype
+Build the application using React (Hooks), StyledComponent and Redux.

      RNF02.
-Use EXPO to create the application
+Apply Responsiveness

      RNF03.
 Use Typescript